 I am a social scientist and Research Fellow at the European University Institute’s Migration Policy Centre.
-I am interested in untangling some of the phenomena we see in the contemporary world, such as increased polarization within groups and social identities, the rise of authoritarianism and a shift towards less tolerant societies.
-While mostly trained as a political scientist, my research interests lie at the intersection of political science, sociology, and political psychology.
-More specifically, I mainly analyze political behaviour, public opinion and individual attitudes formation especially towards historically disadvantaged groups and the conditions under which these attitudes emerge using advanced quantitative methods.
+My research focuses on understanding some of the key phenomena shaping contemporary societies, including growing polarization around group identities, the rise of authoritarianism, and declining tolerance.
+While primarily trained as a political scientist, my work lies at the intersection of political science, sociology, and political psychology.
+I mainly study public opinion and the formation of individual attitudes—especially toward historically disadvantaged groups—examining the conditions under which these attitudes emerge using advanced quantitative methods.

 Before joining the EUI, I was a post-doctoral researcher with the Excellence Initiative at the Humboldt-Universität zu Berlin.
 I received my PhD (summa cum laude) in Political Science from Humboldt-University’s Berlin Graduate School of Social Sciences in 2016 with a dissertation entitled Where and Why are the Higher Educated More Inclined to Tolerate?
 Explaining the Educational Effect on Tolerance.
 I hold a Master of Arts in Political Science from Central European University in Hungary (2010) and a BA in Political Science from Charles University in the Czech Republic (2008).